-Foraging or wildcrafting for free food in Winter
+Foraging or wildcrafting for free food in Late Fall and Winter

 Winter is not usually a time of year that comes to mind when you think about foraging for wild foods or hunting wild edible mushrooms, but actually there are some excellent and nutritious plants and fungi readily available even though much of the natural world is sleeping.